Chriz42/modsec_help/README.md

 I realy like WAF and modsec but the devs have to create the locationmatches(rules) manually and this is allways a problem between Sec and Dev.
 Often when we look inside  a WAF config inside a projects after some times there is a lot of wildecards or the whole thing is not active anymore because of " some problems on prod"

 And thats the reason why I write this little tool.
-On QA you set modsec to detection only mode and after your tests you take your logfile(modseclog) and generate the locationMatchtes.
+On QA you set SecRuleEngine to DetectionOnly and SecAuditEngine to On  mode and after your tests you take your logfile(modseclog) and generate the locationMatchtes.

 Maybe at some point of time this will be highly automated server running on QS, fetch all modsec log files from your development enviroment, compare new and old rules inside git and when a change was made it creates a PR with the niew rule set.